 The strongest language comes from self-advocates, who deem the drugs “chemical straitjackets” used to make it easier for parents and teachers to manage challenging kids.

 While there is no medication that affects the core symptoms of autism spectrum disorder (ASD) — difficulties with communication, social interaction and restricted, repetitive behaviors — these kids are being treated for conditions often associated with autism, including anxiety, hyperactivity, and aggression.

 The drugs clinicians are increasingly prescribing are aimed at curbing a range of problematic and sometimes dangerous behavior patterns that include everything from sleep disorders to violent meltdowns.
-These episodes aren’t a toddler’s tantrums; autistic children unable to express their anger and anxiety, regardless of how verbal they might be, may become so overwhelmed they put themselves and other family members at risk.
+These episodes aren’t a toddler’s tantrums; autistic children unable to express their anger and anxiety may become so overwhelmed they put themselves and other family members at risk.
 Some examples: breaking glass, throwing heavy objects, biting and head-butting.
 The fact that they often have sensory issues dysregulates them further; if a caregiver yells at a child in an effort to rein in behavior, it tends to have the opposite effect.

 Among the critics is Ari Ne’eman, president and co-founder of the Autistic Self Advocacy Network, who argues that “a sizable percentage of the medications being prescribed are serving as a means of chemical restraint, rather than having a legitimate therapeutic purpose.”
 Ne’eman sees medications as short cuts for more appropriate treatments.
 “Improving communication supports and educational interventions are far more meaningful and appropriate mechanisms to address behavioral challenges.”